LedgerHQ/app-starknet/docs/apdu.md

 ### GetPubKey

-This command returns the public key corresponding to the secret key found at the given [EIP-2645](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2645.md) path
+This command returns the public key corresponding to the private key found at the given [EIP-2645](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2645.md) path

 #### Command